ministryofjustice/moj-frontend/docs/style-guide.md

 ### contractions

-Follow the [style guide on GOV.UK](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#contractions) and avoid using negative contractions like can’t and don’t.
+Follow the [style guide on GOV.UK](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style#contractions) and avoid using negative contractions like can't and don't.

-Avoid contractions with a noun and verb such as ‘the computer’s fast’.
+Avoid contractions with a noun and verb such as 'the computer's fast'.
 This may be misunderstood as showing possession.
-Use ‘the computer is fast’ instead.
+Use 'the computer is fast' instead.

-You can use positive contractions like we’ll and you’ll.
+You can use positive contractions like we'll and you'll.

-We’d like to test positive contractions with users to find out if they’re more difficult to understand.
+We'd like to test positive contractions with users to find out if they're more difficult to understand.

 ### CRN (case reference number)

 The reference assigned to a person on probation in NDelius.
 Not NDelius number, case number or CRN number.

 The initialism is likely to be familiar to NDelius users without needing to be spelt out.
-The format is 2 characters, 4 numbers and then 2 characters for example ‘RG5108AC’.
+The format is 2 characters, 4 numbers and then 2 characters for example 'RG5108AC'.

 {% endaccordionSection %}
 {% accordionSection "D" %}